Shoulder Arthritis and Replacement

-About Arthritis & Replacement
+About Arthritis and Replacement

 The most common symptom patients experience is pain in the shoulder at night.
 Other common symptoms include stiffness with limited range of motion, grinding or clicking in the joint with shoulder movement (called crepitus), and weakness from lack of use and pain.

-Cause and Anatomy of Arthritis & Replacement
+Cause and Anatomy of Arthritis and Replacement

 The shoulder joint is formed by an extension of the shoulder blade called the glenoid and the top of the arm bone called the humeral head.
 These bones form a ball-and-socket joint, which is the most mobile joint in the body.
 Wherever bones come together to form a joint, the ends of the bone are lined with a specialized tissue called cartilage.
 The cartilage is normally a few millimeters thick on each bone and creates a smooth gliding surface.
 The labrum is a structure that surrounds the glenoid.
 It deepens the socket and is a point of attachment for several ligaments that stabilize the shoulder.
 There are four muscles that attach the shoulder blade to the humeral head and are called the rotator cuff muscles.
 The two muscles in back are called the infraspinatus and teres minor, the top muscle is called the supraspinatus, and the muscle in front is called the subscapularis.
 These four muscles form a cuff of tissue around the humeral head and help keep the head centered on the socket.

-Diagnosis of Shoulder Arthritis & Replacement
+Diagnosis of Shoulder Arthritis and Replacement

 Shoulder arthritis is diagnosed with an X-ray.
-Dense structures like bone show up on the x-ray, but cartilage does not.
+Dense structures like bone show up on the X-ray, but cartilage does not.
 The overall health and thickness of the cartilage is inferred by measuring the space between the main bones that make up the shoulder joint.
 When the cartilage thins and breaks down, the space between the bones gets narrower to the point where the bones touch each other.
 When bone rubs on bone, the bone reacts by becoming denser, which makes the bone appear more white (sclerotic).
 Often fluid from the joint gets driven into the pores of the bone and expands causing benign cysts in the bone that are also visible on the X-ray.
-In summary, the three hallmark signs of shoulder arthritis on x-rays are joint space narrowing, sclerosis of the bone, and subchondral cysts.
+In summary, the three hallmark signs of shoulder arthritis on X-rays are joint space narrowing, sclerosis of the bone, and subchondral cysts.

 What Are My Options?

-Physical therapy – formal physical therapy can help restore some range of motion, but is usually aimed at strengthening the muscles around the shoulder that become weak from lack of use.
+Physical therapy can help restore some range of motion, but is usually aimed at strengthening the muscles around the shoulder that become weak from lack of use.
 By strengthening the muscles around the shoulder, the pressure in the joint goes down, which helps alleviate pain.
 Aggressive stretching of the shoulder should be avoided because this can exacerbate the pain.
 A trained physical therapist will be able assess subtle muscular imbalances and can use different modalities such as massage, dry needling, and transcutaneous electrical stimulation to alleviate pain.

-Anti-inflammatory pain medication – Nonsteroidal anti-inflammatory drugs (NSAIDs) are considered a first line treatment for patients with arthritis.
+Anti-inflammatory pain medication and nonsteroidal anti-inflammatory drugs (NSAIDs) are considered a first line treatment for patients with arthritis.
 As the cartilage breaks down in the joint, proteins are released that create inflammation causing the cartilage to break down even more.
 NSAIDs help to block the effects of those proteins, which results in less inflammation and pain.
 These medications can be taken over the counter or by prescription.
 There are dozens of different NSAIDs, so often patients must try a couple different types to see, which one works best.
 NSAIDs can have detrimental effects when taken long term or over the recommended dose, such as kidney damage, ulcers, and even a small increased risk of heart attack or stroke.
 It is recommended that patients discuss use of these medications with their doctor.